Automattic/mongoose/README.md

 ```

 **Important!** If you define your model in a separate file you will need to call require('mongoose') in your model.
-When require is called mongoose will use the default connection: 'mongoose.connection'.
+When require is called mongoose will use the default connection: `mongoose.connection`.
 However, if you connected
 to mongo by calling `mongoose.createConnection`, then your model will not return any data when querying or saving as
 the default connection will not be set.
-You should always connect to your mongo instance by calling 'mongoose.connect' which will set the default connection ('mongoose.connection')
+You should always connect to your mongo instance by calling `mongoose.connect` which will set the default connection ('mongoose.connection')
 unless you need multiple connections.
 Finally, update your model definitions using the default connection:

 ```javascript